 - Tampa Bay History Center, 801 Water Street, Tampa, Tampa Bay shares the history of the region’s first native inhabitants, the age of the Spanish conquistadors, and others who shaped the area’s history.
 Cigars play a key role in Tampa’s development, and the reproduction 1920s cigar store shares its importance in an engaging way.
 Allow 2-3 hours.

 - Lowry Park Zoo, 1101 W. Sligh Ave, Tampa, offers a full day of fun for the whole family.
 With exhibits featuring kid favorites like manatees and a bird aviary, there’s lots for toddlers to enjoy.
-Theme park play areas add to the fun with water rides, carousels and more.
+Amusement park type rides add to the fun with water rides, carousels and more.
 Everyone in the family will enjoy learning about animals native to Florida or seeing animals from Africa, Asia, and Australia.
 Allow a full day.
 This zoo offers discounted admission to families with reciprocal zoo memberships.

-Family things to do in Tampa: Elementary age kids
+Family things to do in Tampa for Elementary age kids

 One of the best Tampa attractions for families with elementary aged kids is Dinosaur World, located at 5145 Harvey Tew Road in Plant City, Florida, just outside of Tampa.